stxent/audio-player/README.md

 * USE_DBG — enables debug messages and profiling.
 * USE_DFU — links application and test firmwares using DFU memory layout even in Debug and RelWithDebInfo modes.
 * USE_LTO — enables Link Time Optimization.
+* USE_NOR — places application and test firmwares in the NOR Flash instead of the internal Flash.
 * USE_WDT — explicitly enables a watchdog timer for all build types.